-With all that being said, here are my tips and tricks on how I afford to travel.
-Hopefully, some of them are useful to you, too!
+Here are my tips and tricks on how to travel on a budget.
+Hopefully, you’ll find some of them are useful to you!

 Disclosure: My posts may contain affiliate links.
 If you buy something through one of those links, you won’t pay a penny more, but I’ll earn a small commission.
 As always, I will only include links to products I actually use, love, or recommend.